-The TMF dams are classified using both the Canadian Dam Association (CDA) Dam Safety Guidelines (2007; 2013 Revision) and the MNRF Classification and Inflow Design Flood Criteria (MNR, 2011a).
+The TMF dams are classified using the Canadian Dam Association (CDA) Dam Safety Guidelines (2007; 2013 Revision), the (former) MNRF Classification and Inflow Design Flood Criteria (MNR, 2011a) and the Global Tailings Standard on Tailings Management (GISTM).
 The following criteria will be used in the geotechnical design of the dam slopes:

-- The TMF dams have been classified as 'High' hazard potential based on the risk of potential environmental impact on the surrounding lakes; - the Project site has a low to moderate seismic risk, with a 0.113 g horizontal peak ground acceleration for a 10,000 year return earthquake; - required minimum Factor of Safety values for the design slopes are: - short-term, end of construction prior to tailings deposition; Factor of Safety = 1.3, - long-term, static condition; Factor of Safety = 1.5, and - o pseudo-static condition; Factor of Safety = 1.1.
+- The TMF dams have been classified as 'Very High' hazard potential according to the MNRF classification and 'Extreme' based on CDA and GISTM.
+These classifications have been assigned based on the risk of loss of life, potential environmental, culturalbuilt heritage losses and infrastructure and economic losses; - The Project site has a low to moderate seismic risk, with a 0.124 g horizontal peak ground acceleration for a 10,000 year return earthquake (V{s,30} = 760 m/s); - The required minimum Factor of Safety values for the design slopes are: - Short-term, end of construction prior to tailings deposition; Factor of Safety = 1.3, - Long-term, static condition; Factor of Safety = 1.5, - Pseudo-static condition; Factor of Safety > 1.0; and - Post-Earthquake and static liquefaction = 1.2.

 The starter dams will be constructed using mine rock with a crest width of 38 m to facilitate 220 t mine truck haulage of rockfill.
-The upstream and downstream slopes of the TMF dams are constructed at 3H:1V and 2.6H:1V respectively.
-The upstream slopes are provided with a low permeability high density polyethylene (HDPE) geomembrane liner laid over filter and transition layers placed over coarse mine rock.
+The upstream and downstream slopes of the TMF dams are constructed at 2.5H:1V and 2.0H:1V, respectively.
+Parts of the upstream slopes (i.e., east starter dam and north dam) will be provided with a bituminous geomembrane (BGM) liner laid over filter and transition layers and placed over coarse mine rock.

-The TMF perimeter dams are raised in stages with mine rock to the required elevations for tailings storage, generally using modified centreline construction methods, with the upstream shell founded on deposited tailings.
+The TMF perimeter dams are raised in stages with mine rock to the required elevations for tailings storage, generally using centreline construction methods, with the upstream shell founded on deposited tailings.
+The first raise of the east dam and the entire north dam will be constructed using the downstream construction method.
 The design includes filters at the upstream side of the dams to facilitate drainage of porewater but prevent the migration of tailings particles into the rockfill.
-The deepest section of the east dam where the pond is located is raised by downstream construction methods.
-A reclaim pond will be constructed immediately downstream of the TMF pond.

-Starter dams will be constructed up to approximately 405 masl along the east side (maximum 23 m above the ground surface), and 410 masl along the south and west sides (maximum 20 m above the ground surface).
+Starter dams will be constructed up to approximately 409.0 masl along the east side (maximum 28 m above the ground surface), and 411.5 masl along the west sides (maximum 20 m above the ground surface).
+Tentatively, the starter dam will start storage of water starting late 2022 and tailings in April of 2023.
+The construction of the next dam raise will start immediately following completion of the starter dam in 2023.